Pillar of Marketing

 Not only are existing customers better customers — they’re 50% more likely to try new products and spend 31% more than first-timers — but they tell their friends.
-Word of mouth and influencer marketing account for trillions of dollars in consumer spending, and are estimated to account for 13% of consumer sales.
+Word of mouth and influencer marketing account for trillions of dollars in consumer spending and are estimated to account for 13% of consumer sales.

 People trust their friends.
 More than ever, it’s easy to consult with friends, family, and people you trust online before making a purchase, so it’s vital that you become one of the companies people recommend.
-Word of mouth impressions result in five times more sales than paid impressions, and people are 90% more likely to make a purchase if it’s recommended by a friend.
+Word of mouth impressions results in five times more sales than paid impressions, and people are 90% more likely to make a purchase if it’s recommended by a friend.
 Every lead generated by an existing customer is a lead you didn’t have to spend marketing dollars on.

 How To Be Delightful

 Personalize everything!
-Your customers know that you’re not sending individual marketing emails just to them, but putting their name or other personal touches in the email will help make it feel more like a one-on-one interaction.
+Your customers know that you’re not sending individual marketing emails just to them, but putting their names or other personal touches in the email will help make it feel more like a one-on-one interaction.